 - 15.8.4.1 All evidence in long-term storage shall be sealed in accordance with Forensic Services protocol. - 15.8.4.2 All evidence shall be properly logged into the evidence inventory system (i.e. ILIMS or digital workplace). - 15.8.4.3 The evidence storage areas shall be kept clean and well organized. - 15.8.4.4 The evidence vault shall be kept locked except when authorized personnel are in the vault. - 15.8.4.5 The only individuals who are authorized to enter the vault unsupervised are the custodians of the vault who are directly responsible for the evidence stored in the vault.
-An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented. - When a custodian of the vault ceases to have custody over the vault or its contents, all evidence in the vault or any area accessible to the custodian shall be audited.
+An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented. - When a custodian of the vault ceases to have custody over the vault or its 15.8.4.6 contents, all evidence in the vault or any area accessible to the custodian shall be audited.
 The vault and all evidence in the laboratory shall be audited at least twice annually.
 One audit will be in conjunction with the internal audit and the other will be an audit directed by the Lab Manager.
 The Lab Manager will receive a copy of the final audit report of any evidence audit and shall address any discrepancies.
 The vault will be audited upon the change of a Laboratory Manager, and the final audit report will be provided to the Laboratory System Director.
-The inventory portion of the audit shall consist of accounting for all evidence the laboratory should not currently how in custody.
-In addition to an evidence inventory, each audit shall include a theck of evidence seals and chain of custody signatures on the items. - 15.8.4.7 Evidence that requires specific storage conditions will have those conditions monitored.
-Evidence requiring special storage conditions are listed below: - Latents/)mpression: - Routine latent/impression evidence is stored at room temperature unless there are special circumstances. - Forensic Biology: - Liquid reference blood samples and sexual assault evidence collection kits containing liquid bloods are to be refrigerated. - Human remains (includes fetal tissue, bones, teeth, and other tissue samples) are frozen. - Dried reference bloodstains are frozen. - > DNA extracts and DNA packets containing extracts are frozen. - Blood collection kits: - Refrigerated storage until preparation for analysis. - Refrigerated storage post analysis until return to agency.
+The inventory portion of the audit shall consist of accounting for all evidence the laboratory should have and identifying any evidence the laboratory should not currently have in custody.
+In addition to an evidence inventory, each audit shall include a check of evidence seals and chain of custody signatures on the items. - 15.8.4.7 Evidence that requires specific storage conditions will have those conditions monitored.
+Refrigerators and freezers requiring monitoring will have a thermometer equipped with an alert system set to go off if the temperature goes out of range.
+If an alert is activated, a description of what happened will be documented.
+If it is indicated that the refrigerator is broken, it will be marked out of service and evidence will be transferred to an operational refrigerator.
+The thermometer will have a calibration check performed at minimum, once every two years.